sebastianhaberey/easyborg/README.md

 ### Configuration

-Call _easyborg info_ to generate an empty config file and show its path:
+Call _easyborg info_ to generate a config file with some demo settings and show its path:

 ```
 $ easyborg info